 You’ve been annoyed by the wet towel on the bed.
 Soon, something insignificant becomes a source of constant contention between you and your partner.
 Every morning, a fight breaks out.
-Such common relationship squabbles can cause you to withdraw and become distant.
-Fights, frustration, and misunderstandings take hold, and you begin to face life’s challenges.
+Such typical relationship squabbles can cause you to withdraw and become distant.
+Conflicts, frustration, and misunderstandings take hold, and you face life’s challenges.

 #3.
 Taking one another for granted

 When you have a lot on your plate, it’s easy to take each other for granted.
 Before you know it, you’re only talking about the mundane details of everyday life or eating your meals while staring at your phones.
 This is one of the most common relationship issues that cause partners to drift apart.

 #4.
 Financial stress

 Money is a significant source of conflict in relationships.
 Perhaps there isn’t enough.
 Or perhaps there is enough, but they prefer to spend it while you like to save.
 Maybe you think they’re too tight with the purse strings.
 Whatever the issue, money can quickly become a source of contention.

 What are the most common relationship issues?
 You don’t expect the pile of dishes to be one of the answers when you’re looking for one.
 It turns out that dividing the chores you and your partner must complete may help you maintain harmony in your relationship.

 It’s too easy to take your partner for granted, incredibly when busy.
 Before you know it, you only see each other at a hurried family dinner or as you rush out the door in the morning.

 One of the most common relationship issues is a lack of trust.
 Cheating or infidelity does not always cause a lack of confidence.
 Perhaps one or both of you have underlying trust issues.
 Maybe your partner has lied to you, and you find it difficult to trust them.